worldflora/wfo-docs/docs/index.md

-Welcome to the WFO PlantList documentation site
+Welcome to the WFO PlantList documentation site.

+This website acts as a documentation hub, a single point of truth, for the different projects that

 Why does this exist?